 - Single, older women are one of the fastest growing groups of homeless people in Australia.

-- Emma Power conducted interviews to find out more about their experiences.
+- Emma Power conducted interviews to find out more about experiences with housing.

-- She is lobbying for changes to NSW tenancy laws.
+- She is lobbying for changes to NSW tenancy laws and housing support structures.

-She interviewed 46 female Sydney-based renters, aged from 55 to their early 80s, who were either on Newstart (an Australian government scheme providing income support for unemployed people), the disability or aged pension, or had very low or erratic earnings.
-Three of the women had previously been homeless and lived in cars.
+Power interviewed 46 female Sydney-based renters, aged from 55 to their early 80s.
+Participants were either on Newstart (an Australian government income support scheme for unemployed people), the disability or aged pension, or had very low or erratic earnings.

-The soaring Sydney property market meant that a large proportion of their income was absorbed by rent.
-To make do, many women cut down on electricity, heating or food.
-Some relied on food handouts from charities or food banks.
+The soaring Sydney property market meant that a large proportion of their income was absorbed by rent, so many cut down on electricity, heating or food.
+Some relied on food handouts.

 Higher Degree Research at Western